 The Desert Farming Initiative received a Specialty Crop Block Grant to provide Nevada farmers with an affordable and local organic propagation service.
 Non-local propagation services can be very expensive due to travel and shipping fees.
 The goal of this project is to provide a local propagation service to allow farmers to increase their potential to try new specialty crops, free up funds for other purchases and provide training in propagation techniques.
 As the propagation service becomes more successful we aim to train other individuals in our business model so that those looking to start plant propagation and expand their business can do so.
 Please contact us if you are interested in either organic or non-organic propagation services, which start at $15/128 slot tray.

 Commercial Produce Washing

 In 2015, we acquired a commercial washing station that can handle big washing jobs.
 Providing a more efficient and effective way for growers to safely sanitize their produce, our commercial washing station is offered at an at-cost rate.
-Please contact us if you are interested in this service, which starts at $2/lbs of produce.
+Please contact us if you are interested in this service.

 Raspberry and Blackberry Maintenance Guide

 Partnering with Jacobs Family Berry Farm in Gardnerville, the Desert Farming Initiative has created an online grower’s guide for red raspberries, black raspberries, and blackberries.
 Intended for use among local production scale growers to backyard gardeners.
 This tool is a free and easy-to-use resource that provides actions and insight from month to month.